thomd/machine-learning-with-fastapi-on-heroku/README.md

-# Train a Machine Learning Model for FastAPI and Deploy on Heroku
+# Train ML Model for FastAPI and Deploy on Heroku

 * [FastAPI](https://fastapi.tiangolo.com) is a Web framework for developing RESTful APIs in Python.
 * [Heroku](https://www.heroku.com) is a cloud platform as a service supporting several programming languages.